Decoupling Long- and Short-Term Patterns in Spatiotemporal Inference: Introduction

-Spatiotemporal inference requires delicate spatial and temporal dependencies modeling.
-For spatial relations, the most prevalent traditional methods might be $k$-nearest neighbors or inverse distance weighting.
-They borrow spatial information from surrounding sensors to infer unknown locations.
-However, the complex relations are often restricted to be linear, therefore not reflecting real data characteristics.
-Recently, deep learning methods have been the dominant model for spatiotemporal inference.
-Among them, Graph Neural Networks (GNNs) are widely used by virtue of their ability to handle non-Euclidean sensory data in graph structures~\cite{bruna2013spectral,xu2018powerful,hamilton2017inductive}.
-For instance, \cite{appleby2020kriging} learn to deduce the reading of a location according to neighbors' information.
-Meanwhile, temporal dependencies are also significant to the task.
-A simple strategy is to concatenate input frames along the channel dimension and obtain interpolations of all time points at once so that temporal relations are extracted among channels~\cite{wu2020inductive}.
-For spatiotemporal topics like time series forecasting, more prevalent approaches rely on combining GNNs with recurrent neural networks (RNNs)~\cite{han2021joint} or temporal convolutional networks (TCNs)~\cite{wu2020connecting} to learn spatial and temporal dynamics separately.
-While having proven to be effective for capturing relations, these approaches encounter two major shortcomings.
+Spatiotemporal inference requires delicate spatial and temporal dependency modeling~\cite{zheng2013u}.
+Early methods infer nodes based on linear dependencies, such as $k$-nearest neighbors (KNN) and inverse distance weighting (IDW)~\cite{lu2008adaptive}.
+Then, non-linear relations are captured by subsequent approaches such as Gaussian processes (GPs)~\cite{rasmussen2003gaussian}.
+However, the Gaussian assumption is rigid and the expensive computation also limits its applicability~\cite{appleby2020kriging}.
+Recently, deep learning methods have emerged as a dominant paradigm.
+Among them, Spatio-Temporal Graph Neural Networks (STGNNs) are widely adopted due to their superior ability to handle non-Euclidean sensory data in graph structures~\cite{bruna2013spectral,hamilton2017inductive}.
+While the spatial relations among locations are naturally defined by the graph ~\cite{appleby2020kriging}, the temporal correlations among time points can also be captured, e.g., by concatenating a sequence of readings within a time window as the model input~\cite{wu2020inductive}.
+In other related areas such as forecasting, approaches usually combine GNNs with recurrent neural networks (RNNs)~\cite{han2021joint} or temporal convolutional networks (TCNs)~\cite{wu2020connecting,zhao2019t} to learn spatial and temporal dynamics separately.
+While these methods effectively capture spatiotemporal dependencies, they encounter two major drawbacks when applied to the inference problem.